algorithmiaio/api-docs/source/includes/_apispecification.md

   * Specifies a timeout for the call in seconds
   * The default timeout is 5 minutes
   * The maximum configurable timeout is 50 minutes
+  * If the algorithm recursively calls other algorithms, these child calls use the default timeout

 * `stdout=true`
   * Returns the stdout that the algorithm produced during the call